 While the adjustable Velcro system allows for about half an inch of adjustable wear, it won't fit larger heads well.
-It does offer some level of breathability, but on super hot days, we found ourselves taking it off as the collar around the circumference of the head gets sweaty, especially when temperatures rise from hot to scorching.
+It offers some breathability, but on super hot days, we found ourselves taking it off as the collar around the circumference of the head gets sweaty, especially when temperatures rise from hot to scorching.
 If you're seeking a fashionable choice that'll stay on in windy conditions, this is a good one to consider.

 Why You Should Trust Us

-This review of women's hat is brought to you by Amber King, a long-time gear tester, teacher, outdoor adventurer, and writer.
+This review of women's hats is brought to you by Amber King, a long-time gear tester, teacher, outdoor adventurer, and writer.
 She's worked with OutdoorGearLab for over seven years, testing over 30 different categories of gear.
-As a globetrotter, she spends her time traveling across the country and around the world with her laptop and gear in-tow.
+As a globetrotter, she spends her time traveling across the country and around the world with her laptop and gear in tow.
 She seeks out isolated beaches for surfing, high alpine single track for biking and running, and beautiful overhanging rock for climbing.
 She loves wearing headwear of all varieties on these outdoor endeavors and explorations.

 Analysis and Test Results

 When the UV is high and the sun is bright, protection is critical.
 Bigger, broader brims with UV protection typically do better in this metric.
 We also consider if a contender protects from small bugs in mossie country.
 To test it, we simply wore each in the sun and observed how much shade each provided.
-We also assess materials to see if nats or black flies can penetrate through the mesh and materials.
+We also assess materials to see if gnats or black flies can penetrate through the mesh and materials.

 Comfort and Fit

 We wore each product while working, recreating, and lounging around in the sun.
 When assessing comfort, we note differences in how the materials feel against the skin, especially when wet or sweaty.
-For fit, we actually measure the diameter of each and its range of adjustability.
-We provide insight on which feel small or large, and which have a huge range of adjustability.
+For fit, we measure the diameter of each and its range of adjustability.
+We provide insight on which feel small or large and which have a huge range of adjustability.
 In addition, we weigh each on a scale to compare relative weight, which affects comfort.

 A hat that'll stay on during a windy day at the beach or in the mountains is truly superior to others.
 Fit is a large part of ensuring that it will stay on your dome, but additional features like lanyards and other materials are also appreciated.
-So, if you're in a windy environment, first, make sure it fits!
+So, if you're in a windy environment, first, make sure it fits.

 Rating a hat's style is incredibly subjective, as so many women have different tastes.
 To try and assess this, we talked to many friends and family members, asking their opinions on each.
-Those with a stylish flair that could be worn practically anywhere are awarded the highest accolades while those that seem childish, dorky, or specific to a certain liking score a little lower.
+Those with a stylish flair that could be worn practically anywhere are awarded the highest accolades, while those that seem childish, dorky, or specific to a certain liking score a little lower.

-By far, the Furtalk Wide Brimmed Sun with removable lanyard receives the most "oohs" and "ahhs" from our testing pool.
+By far, the Furtalk Wide Brim with Lanyard receives the most "oohs" and "ahhs" from our testing pool.
 The continuous straw-like exterior looks charming, cute, and suitable to wear with a pair of hiking shorts or a long flowing summer dress.
 Many love the simple style of the removable lanyard that can easily be changed by adding your own bow or features.
 The Lanzom Panama is a fedora that also receives snaps from our testers.
 Many love it because it lacks a lanyard and goes nicely with a bathing suit, skirt, or pair of jeans.
 Both are excellent options for travel or wear around town or to the beach.

 A hat that breathes well in hot weather is important.
-Our favorites are light with lots of opportunity for ventilation.
+Our favorites are light with lots of opportunities for ventilation.
 Those that dry quickly are even better as they don't leave your hair and neck feeling hot, wet, or sweaty.

 The most breathable stylish option is the Simplicity Sun Hat Visor.
 Since it has a large hole at the top, it easily vents heat on the hottest days of summer, but it lacks protection for the top of your head.
 The materials are "holey", which promotes even more ventilation.
 When sitting out in the hot tub in the summer, this is the option we typically chose to wear.
 Other paper-based contenders like the Lanzom Panama and Furtalk options are quite breathable but don't have as much ventilation.